biio-front/canvas-with-konva/README.md

-# Canvas
+# Design Card

-This project is practice to drag and resize elements with mouse.
+This project is practice to change attributes of elements and to drag and resize elements with mouse.